juanpflores/monitor/README.md

 clear: Limpia la pantalla.
 exit: Salida del programa.
 ```

-## Pruebas

-Describe and show how to run the tests with code examples.

 ## Contribuidores
 - Diego Alberto Barriga <umoqnier[at]gmail.com>
 - Juan Pablo Flores <jp[at]temazcal.io>